datastaxdevs/workshop-nosqlbench/README.md

 ### Upload the Secure Connect Bundle to Gitpod

-Locate the bundle file that you downloaded earlier on your computer with the file explorer
-(it will probably be called something like `secure-connect-workshops.zip` and be around 12 KB in size) and simply **drag-and-drop** it to the file navigator panel ("Explorer") on the left of the Gitpod view.
+Locate, with the file explorer on your computer, the bundle file that you downloaded earlier (it should be called `secure-connect-workshops.zip`) and simply **drag-and-drop** it to the file navigator panel ("Explorer") on the left of the Gitpod view.

 <details><summary>Show me</summary>
     <img src="https://github.com/datastaxdevs/workshop-nosqlbench/raw/main/images/gitpod_uploading_bundle_1_annotated.png?raw=true" />